 We've got all the benefits of ScrapFly service just by replacing these few scrapy classes with the ones of ScrapFly SDK!
 We can even toggle which features we want to apply to each individual request by configuring keyword arguments in ScrapflyScrapyRequest object.

-Before we wrap up let's take a look at some frequently asked questions about using Scrapy for web scraping.
+Before we wrap up this guide.
+Let's take a look at some frequently asked questions about using Scrapy for web scraping.

 Selenium is a popular web browser automation framework in Python, however because of differing architectures making scrapy and selenium work together is tough.